lordmulder/MemoryChecker/README.md

     MemoryChecker.exe [OPTIONS] [<target_memory_size>[%]] [<threads>]

+Specifying the amount of memory to be tested and the number of threads to be used is *optional*.
+If **not** specified explicitly, default values apply.

+The amount of memory to be tested can be specified as a *percentage* of the total physical memory.

-**Note:** Its is *highly* recommended to close all other programs running on your machine before the Memory Checker tool is invoked!
+***Note:*** Its is *highly* recommended to close all other programs that are running on your machine before the Memory Checker tool is launched !!!

 Options
 -------